Title Instructor

 Capstone seminar for the Minor in Poverty, Inequality, and Social Justice.
 Students participate in structured discussion and in-depth reflection of the knowledge acquired through interdisciplinary coursework and internship experiences, to produce a final paper, series of essays or policy briefs, and/or other kinds of creative products in consultation with the course instructor.
 Students will present their work at a public symposium, providing an opportunity to hone their public speaking skills, while contributing to community understanding of how poverty and inequality can be addressed through purposive social research and action.

-177 History of California
+184A History of China

-187A Japan Under the Tokugawa Shoguns
+187A Japan Under the Tokugawa Shogun

 A survey of Japanese social and cultural history from the mid-sixteenth century to the nineteenth century.